geunee20/geunee20.github.io/_posts/2024-05-24-Controller-Design-Day-3.md

 thumbnail: assets/img/posts/2024-05-24-Controller-Design-Day-3/00_thumbnail.png
 ---

-In our previous work, I implemented a PID controller that relied solely on the difference between the reference angle and the current angle.
+In my previous work, I implemented a PID controller that relied solely on the difference between the reference angle and the current angle.
 Due to its simplistic mechanism, an in-depth understanding of the triple-link mechanism's behavior was not required.
 However, given the inherent nonlinearity of the triple-link mechanism, the PID controller proved somewhat inefficient and performed less effectively compared to other controllers.

 Subsequent controllers necessitate a thorough analysis of the triple-link mechanism's behavior.
 Therefore, I will explore the equations of motion and the Jacobians of the triple-link mechanism in detail.

-# I. Background
+# I. Introduction

 ### A. Lagrangian Dynamics